TechieDrixx/the-FirstLore/README.md

 \* Seal: Two intersecting crescents enclosing a central lumen.

-\*Order of Harmnex\*
+*Order of Harmnex*

-\* Task:Track energy paths through Triactor Arrays, Regulator Cores, and Sync hardware, mapping the flow of Trilium into cognition, healing, and command; certify safe exposure windows for labs and wards.
+\* Task: Track energy paths through Triactor Arrays, Regulator Cores, and Sync hardware, mapping the flow of Trilium into cognition, healing, and command; certify safe exposure windows for labs and wards.

 \* Vestment: Long coat woven with rhythmic light, hood lined with absorbent cloth to quiet the breath.

 \* Seal: A ring split by three radiants.

-\*Order of Archivists\*
+*Order of Archivists*

 \* Task: Guard memory in the form of data, tissue stores, and mind casts, and execute forgetting when policy demands.